benjavalero/replacer/replacer-backend/technical-design.md

   - **Text** The text to be checked and fixed.
 It can be a word or an expression.
   - **Start** A number corresponding to the position in the page contents where the text is found.
 Take into account that the first position is 0.
-  - **Type** The category of the replacement: misspelling, date format, etc.
+  - **Type** The category of the replacement: misspelling, date format, etc. It may include a **SubType**, for instance the particular misspelling.
-  - **Suggestions** A list with a least one suggestion to replace the text.
+  - **Suggestions** A list with at least one suggestion to replace the text.
 Each suggestion is composed by:
-    - **Suggestion** The new text after the replacement.
+    - **Text** The new text after the replacement.
-    - **Description** An optional description to explain the motivation of the fix.
+    - **Comment** An optional description to explain the motivation of the fix.
 - **Immutable** A section in the page contents to be left untouched, for instance a literal quote, so any replacement found within it must be ignored and not offered to the user for revision.
 It is composed by:
   - **Start** The start position of the section in the page contents
   - **End** The end position of the section in the page contents